SuperJoshua/fcc-drum-machine/README.md

 Make some noise.
 Slowly...

-This was a project required for getting the JavaScript Algorithms and Data Structures Certificate from freeCodeCamp.
+This was a project required for getting the Front End Development Libraries Certificate from freeCodeCamp.
 It had to fulfill these "user stories".

 - I should be able to see an outer container with a corresponding id="drum-machine" that contains all other elements.
 - Within #drum-machine I can see an element with a corresponding id="display".